-(Identity ettilet All Otadel its of one of more spec one student groups)
+(Identity ettrier All Studer its of one of more spec cinc student groups)

 All Students

 Strategy/Activity

-Build relationships with local businesses in order to provide internships and on site job training for students in the CTE pathways.
+Build relationships with students in the CTE pa order to provide internships and on site job training for

-source(s) using one or applicable), Other Stat funding source(s) fo more of the following r/Activity 3 or the proposed expenditures.
+I funding source(s) for more of the following r/Activity 3 r the proposed expenditures.
 Specify the funding g: LCFF, Federal (if Federal identify the Title and Part, as

 Fund Source - Title I:

 \$ Amount(s) Object Code Description

 Funds not allocated.

-Fund Source - site LC \$ Amount(s) FF: Object Code Description
+Fund Source - site LC :FF:

+\$ Amount(s) Object Code Description

-. , Funds not allocated.
+Funds not allocated.